 The church is actually facing north.
 This description will use the conventional liturgical orientation.

-The church and the attached two-storey parish centre were built in 1972-73 from designs by W. Brian Mead.
-The facades are built of dark brown bricks, laid in stretcher bond.
+The church and attached two-storey parish centre were built in 1972-3 from designs by W. Brian Mead.
+The walls are faced in dark brown bricks, laid in stretcher bond.
 The plan is rectangular with an attached thin bell tower at the northeast corner, which also incorporates a chimney.
 The main facade facing the street is the liturgical east front.
 It has a small gabled projection with lateral glass brick windows, and a painting of the Holy Family above the foundation stone.
 On either side are two straight-headed windows.

 Architect: W. Brian Mead